abrarmuhammadaufa/Logue-App/README.md

 3. How can the problem statement be resolved with current technology?

 Our team is motivated to solve this issue because we want to preserve our traditional languages by making it simpler and give a fun experience for individuals to learn about various traditional Indonesian languages.
 Our objective is to create a language-learning app that provides the greatest learning platform for Indonesian traditional language.

+#Technology

+Tools and Libraries that we are using as follows:
+*Tools: Android Studio Electric Eel 2022.1.1 and Figma *Language: Kotlin
+*Libraries: Splashscreen, Retrofit, Okhttp, and ViewBinding

+#How to replicate

+1. Download the project in Github
+2. Open the project app in Android Studio
+3. Add all the required libraries for the app
+4. Build and run the project